City Tour & Khokhlovka Museum

 By private transportation, you will start the round up tour at the Old Motovilikha district, where you will learn more about the city’s rapid development as the major industrial centre for the Ural region.
 Next, your friendly guide will lead you to the largest cemetery in the city, where you get to discover more of the region’s history.
 Head to the monument of the “Crying Mother” where you will hear more about the city’s military history, and see the inspiring commemoration to the ‘Defenders of the Fatherland”.

 Known as the gateway leading to Siberia, Sibirskaya Street, is the next stop on the itinerary.
-Stop at the grandeur hotel where the last of the Tsars, Mikhail Romanov, often resided.
+Stop at the grandeur hotel where the member of the Tsar's family, Mikhail Romanov, often resided.
 While tracing the final footsteps of the royal family, your tour guide will reveal much of the inexplicable mysteries surrounding the family’s tragic execution.
 Before leaving Sibirskaya Street, see the remarkable Tchaikovsky Opera and Ballet Theatre, and then continue to the grandeur mansion of the famous impresario Diagiliev.